zmiguel2011/PFL-TP2/README.md

 ```

-The function makes use of a `depth` variable that acts as a counter to keep track of the level of nesting of the current traversal of input token, this value is increased when an opening parenthesis (`(`) or a `then` statement is encountered and decreased when a closing parentheses (`)`) or a `else` statement.
+The function makes use of a `depth` variable that acts as a counter to keep track of the level of nesting of the current traversal of input token, whose value is increased when an opening parenthesis (`(`) or a `then` statement is encountered and decreased when a closing parentheses (`)`) or a `else` statement.

 With this approach, when the depth is equal to 0 and the current token being analyzed is the same as the target one, the index of this token is returned.